 Look at it from a superior’s angle.
 When you have no power to control people working under you, you risk dismantling the stability and structure of an organization’s workflow.
 Even if you hold an elevated position but lack the authority to get things done, the company would rather have you out.

 Now, look at it from the flipside.
 In the modern workplace, corporations often work as though they are structured like a bureaucracy.
 There are a lot of rules and regulations to guide the organization.
 While the rulebook is there for a reason, it can often lead to a lack of attention to the people’s real needs and therefore lead to insubordination.

 2. Is one’s yelling at the boss insubordination?

 In most situations, raising one’s voice at a supervisor or manager is insubordination.
-An employee yelling at their boss indicates they do not respect the authority of the position held by their boss and refuse their leadership status.
+An employee yelling at their boss indicates they do not respect the authority of the position held by their boss and refuses their leadership status.

 3. How to discipline an insubordinate employee?

 How do you deal with workplace insubordination?